As Binance walks away from bailing out rival crypto exchange FTX, the rapidly unfolding saga is putting crypto on U.S. regulators’ radars yet again.

 “The cryptocurrency market’s continued turmoil is why we must think carefully about how to regulate cryptocurrencies and their role in our economy,” said Brown.
 “It is crucial that our financial watchdogs look into what led to FTX’s collapse so we can fully understand the misconduct and abuses that took place.”

 Sens.
-Cynthia Lummis (R-WY) and Kirstin Gillbrand (D-NY), have sector.
+Cynthia Lummis (R-WY) and Kirstin Gillbrand (D-NY), have put forth comprehensive legislation to regulate the crypto sector.
 Given that it’s a mammoth bill, it looked more likely that the bill would be broken up before consideration of passage.
 However, this event could make it harder to pass comprehensive legislation, according to some analysts.

 “We believe it is now even more challenging to pass bills like Lummis/Gillibrand.
 Yet it could open the door for bills that take a more onerous approach to regulation,” Seiburg said.